 Every device connected to the internet has a unique Internet Protocol (IP) address.
-There are several ways to change your IP address, such as using a VPN or modifying the proxy settings.
+I tested several ways to change my IP address, such as using a VPN or modifying the proxy settings.
 It can bring various benefits for the user, like enhancing privacy and keeping your data secure from threats.

 Use A VPN

 Turning on a Virtual Private Network (VPN) lets you modify your IP address and change your virtual location to another available region.
-Secure VPNs like NordVPN, SurfShark, and Private Internet Access intercept your internet traffic, encrypt and send it through a remote server which can be traced to different countries.
+Secure VPNs like NordVPN, SurfShark, and Private Internet Access intercept the internet traffic, encrypt it, and send it through a remote server that can be traced to different countries.

-Connecting to another WiFi or internet network will change your IP address on the device.
-Disconnect from the current network and switch to a different one.
+Connecting to another WiFi or internet network also changed my IP address on the device.
+Simply, disconnect from the current network and switch to a different one.

 Use Command Prompt/Terminal

-Executing a specific command on your Windows and Mac computers removes your device’s current IP address, making it available for other devices on the network.
-You can then request a new IP address from Dynamic Host Configuration Protocol (DHCP).
+Executing a specific command on Windows and Mac computers removed the device’s current IP address, making it available for other devices on the network.
+Then, I requested a new IP address from Dynamic Host Configuration Protocol (DHCP) using the second code.

-- Execute the command “ipconfig/release” and let the content load.
+- Release IP: Execute the command ipconfig/release and let the content load.
 It will release the current IP address.

-- Type the following command, “ipconfig/renew.“ Hit “Enter” to request a different IP address from the server.
+- Revise IP: Type the command ipconfig/renew > Hit Enter to request a different IP address from the server.

-- Type and enter the code “sudo ipconfig set en1 DHCP” for DHCP to issue you a new IP address.
+- Run Terminal Code: Open Terminal > Execute sudo ipconfig set en1 DHCP for DHCP to issue you a new IP address.

 Resort To A Proxy